 Focus on Micro-Moments:

-A micro-moment is the term used to describe those few seconds when consumers quickly turn to their smartphone or other device to get information or make a decision about something.
+A micro-moment is the term used to describe those few seconds when consumers quickly turn to their smartphone or other devices to get information or make a decision about something.
 Choosing a restaurant for dinner, buying a new laptop or booking your holiday.
 There are “I-want-to-know” moments, “I-want-to-buy” moments, “I-want-to-go” moments and many others.
 According to Google most users actually have about 150 micro-moments per day!
-It’s becoming increasingly important to capitalize on these key moments, as many consumers are likely to make instant decisions based on what info they get in that micro-moment.
+It’s becoming increasingly important to capitalize on these key moments.
+Many consumers are likely to make instant decisions based on what info they get in that micro-moment.

-The most important thing you can do is anticipate consumer questions and make sure you have answers ready – study your website analytics to see how your consumers are finding you and what devices they are using for search.
+The most important thing you can do is anticipate consumer questions with answers – your website analytics shows how your consumers are finding you and the devices they are using.
 Your website must be optimised for mobile, people check their phones in these “micro-moments” and expect to receive what they’re looking for immediately.

 AR and VR: